choonghyunryu/dlookr/README.md

 ![](figures/README-target_by8-1.png)<!-- -->

-Cases where predictors are categorical variables:
+Cases where predictors are categorical variable:

 The following example shows the relationship between `ShelveLoc` and the target variable `Sales`.
-The predictor `ShelveLoc` is a categorical variable and displays the result of a `one-way ANOVA` of the `target ~ predictor` relationship.
+The predictor `ShelveLoc` is a categorical variable and shows the result of `one-way ANOVA` of `target ~ predictor` relationship.
 The results are expressed in terms of ANOVA.
 The `summary()` function shows the `regression coefficients` for each level of the predictor.
-In other words, it shows detailed information about the `simple regression analysis` of the `target ~ predictor` relationship.
+In other words, it shows detailed information about `simple regression analysis` of `target ~ predictor` relationship.

 ``` r
 # If the variable of interest is a categorical variable